 Phase II is 21 months with a focus on the application of science and research applied to clinical anesthesia.
 Clinical rotations are held primarily at military hospitals.

-An emphasis is placed on statistics and research methodology enabling you to critically analyze anesthesia literature and evaluate potential problems in anesthesia.
+An emphasis is placed on statistics and evaluate potential problems in anesthesia.
 The primary goal of the program is to produce safe, competent, adaptable anesthetists who can meet the challenges of today’s federal health care needs.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.